pollen-robotics/reachy-2023-docs/content/VR/installation/installation.md

 ## On the Oculus Quest 2

+There are two options for this device: use it **natively on the headset** or run it on your computer using an **Oculus link**.
+To use it natively, choose one of the following options to install it.
-There are two possibles options for this device.
-If you are using the Oculus Link, please refer to the *On Windows computer* section.
+If you want to use the Oculus Link, please refer to the *On Windows computer* section.

 ### From the Quest Store